Amber Benson

-Amber Benson (born January 8, 1977) is an American actress, singer, writer, director, and producer.
-She is best known for her role as Tara Maclay on the TV series Buffy the Vampire Slayer (1999–2002), and has also directed, produced and starred in her own films Chance (2002) and Lovers, Liars & Lunatics (2006).
+Amber Benson (born January 8, 1977) is an American actress, writer, director, and producer.
+She is best known for her role as Tara Maclay on the TV series Buffy the Vampire Slayer (1999–2002), and has directed, produced and starred in her own films Chance (2002) and Lovers, Liars & Lunatics (2006).
 She also starred in the movie Kiss the Bride (2007).
-She co-directed the film Drones (2010) with fellow Buffy cast member Adam Busch.
-Benson also starred as a waitress in the horror movie The Killing Jar (2010).
+She co-directed the film Drones (2010) with fellow Buffy cast member Adam Busch, and starred as a waitress in the crime thriller The Killing Jar (2010).

 Early life

 Benson was born January 8, 1977, in Birmingham, Alabama, the daughter of Diane and Edward Benson, a psychiatrist.
 She has a younger sister, Danielle, who is an artist.
 Her father is Jewish and her mother was raised Southern Baptist; Benson grew up attending a Reform synagogue in Alabama.